 Aditya began his piano studies with Mr. Kapil Singh, a passionate and insightful teacher from Darjeeling, and under Mr Suraj Mani Barmay during his college years at 19 years of age.
+He is currently studying with Neecia Majolly.
 Coming from a musical family he was surrounded by Nepali folk and Hindustani music since birth.

 However, it was Western classical piano pieces that touched a deep nerve in his heart which impelled him to dedicate his life for the fluency and perfection of his craft.

-As of now, he is pursuing an Associate Diploma from and has taught students of all ages and proficiencies.
+Aditya has an Associate Diploma in Piano Performance from the Trinity College, London and has taught students of all ages and proficiencies.
 His goal as a teacher is to help his students have a profound experience of music and speak its language whilst developing a sturdy and secure technique.

 Varsha Sastry is a pianist from Bengaluru.
 She started learning piano at the age of 12.
 Under the tutelage of Ms. Neecia Majolly, she completed her Licentiate Diploma (LLCM) in Piano Performance as well as a Teaching Diploma from LCM.
 In 2013, she performed in the Young Performer’s Concert series hosted by Theme and Majolly Music Trust.